 3 ways to apply liquid foundation and how to choose them

 So now that you know which foundation suits you the best, let’s see all the methods available, to know the best ways for you.
-There are 3 ways to apply liquid foundation; Fingers, sponge, and brushes.
+There are 3 ways to apply liquid foundation: Fingers, a sponge, or brushes.

 Fingers are the easy and free way to apply liquid foundation quickly.
 It is not the best way to go for full coverage.
 You can achieve thin, natural layer of foundation.
 The best thing about the using fingers is that you can feel your skin yourself.
 It is also great to be used to blend it naturally brush

-The sponge is the most common way of applying foundation since it usually comes with the set.
-The problems with the sponge are; 1.
-Product consumption.
-It requires more product since it soaks up a lot in the process.
-2. Hygiene; a lot of people tend to not wash it properly or at all.
+2. Hygiene - adequate washing is often overlooked.
 This is potentially hazardous to your skin, as the sponge can pick up oils and dusk while applying makeup, and can amass a lot of bacteria in the end.
 To avoid this, frequent washing and cleaning are recommended.

 1. Prepare your skin